tobincolby/TravelBuddyServer/README.md

 pip install -r requirements.txt
 ```

-3. Drop the "public_config.py" file from Canvas and "travelbuddy-firebase.json" into the main project root.
+3. Drop the "public_config.py" file from Canvas and "travelbuddy-firebase.json" into the same directory as TravelBuddyServer.py.

 ## Database Setup